kintone/js-sdk/README.md

     --password User's password
     --proxy Proxy server
-    --watch Watch the changes of customize files and re-run --waiting-dialog-ms A ms for waiting show a input dialog --lang Using language (en or ja)
+    --watch Watch the changes of customize files and re-run --lang Using language (en or ja)
     --guest-space-id Guest space ID for uploading files You can set the values through environment variables